thejud/text-processing-cookbook/README.md

 fit on a single machine).
 Without doing a lot of programming, I can do exploratory analysis, and answer many types of questions quickly.

-This document describes a variety of linux tools (built-in and/or open source) that I've found useful for various parts of the progress.
+This document describes a variety of linux tools (standard and/or open source) that I've found useful for various parts of the process.

 Conventions: In code blocks, the command is left justified, while output from the command is indented by one space.
-I find it annoying to remove the "$ " prefix from commands when copying and pasting them, so you should be good to go.
-I also use the `cat foo | bar` form rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my input file.
+I find it annoying to remove the "$ " prefix from commands when copying and pasting from a page.

+I also use the `cat foo | bar` form rather than `bar < foo` because I've fat-fingered '>' instead of '<' one too many times, overwriting my source file.
-Also, I also use most of these scripts as part of a larger pipeline.
+Additionally, I also use most of these scripts as part of a larger pipeline, so there's often another step.
 Here's an example of how a command and its output will be formatted.

     seq 10 | head -3
      1